wdi-sf-july/notes/week_03_intro_web_applications/day_03_SQL/apartment_lab.md

 13. Add a property named Archstone that has 20 units.
 14. Delete the owner named Jane.
 15. Show all of the properties in alphabetical order that are not named Archstone and do not have an id of 3 or 5.
-16. Count the total number of rows in the properties table
+16. Count the total number of rows in the properties table.
-17. Show the highest age
+17. Show the highest age of all owners.
-18. Show the property with lowest number of units
+18. Show the property with lowest number of units.
 19. Show the first addition to the properties table.
 20. Show all of the information from the owners table and the properties table in one joined table.
 ```